cairo-book/cairo-book/src/ch11-03-smart-pointers.md

 This code declares the `new_box` by writing all the fields of the struct contained in the box in memory.
 After that, a python hint is used to create a dedicated boxed segment if it doesn't exist yet.
 Because all the fields of our struct are represented with 4 `felt252`, the hint writes to memory the value of the pointer and then increments by 4 the value of the pointer.

 After that, the memory is reorganized, with the value of the pointer written at `[ap + -4]` and the next cells set to 0.

-The next line is `call rel -24;` and corresponds to the call to `box_struct_passed_by_value`  function.
+The next line is `call rel -24;` and corresponds to the call to `pass_pointer` function.
 This tells us to go back to line 6:

 ```rust,noplayground
 6   [ap + 0] = [fp + -3], ap++;